 MENU

-Are you an amateur Tenor singer looking to expand your choral activities?
-Are you a lapsed Tenor looking to re-discover a much-loved hobby?
-Then Worcester Festival Choral Society wants to hear from you by September 2021!
+Are you an amateur Tenor or Bass singer looking to expand your choral activities, or to re-discover a much-loved hobby?
+Then Worcester Festival Choral Society wants to hear from you before September 2024!

-We are currently looking for additional Tenor voices to swell our highly-regarded, 140-strong SATB chorus.
-As our Chorus is usually full, with a waiting list, it's a rare opportunity to join one of the region's most prestigious large classical choirs!
+We are currently looking for additional Tenor and Bass voices to swell our highly-regarded, 140-strong SATB chorus.
+As our choir is usually full, it's a rare opportunity to join one of the region's most prestigious large classical choirs!

-So, if you sing Tenor and think you would enjoy learning and performing the ‘classical choral greats’ with us, do check out the FAQs below and get in touch today (details below).
-We'd love you to come and try us out at the start of our 2020-21 season, with no obligation!
-(But sorry, no current vacancies for soprano, alto or bass voice parts).
+So, if you sing Tenor or Bass and think you would enjoy learning and performing the ‘classical choral greats’ with us, do check out the FAQs below and get in touch today (details below).
+We'd love you to come and try us out at the start of our 2024-25 season, with no obligation!
+(But sorry, no current vacancies for soprano or alto voice parts).

 FAQs